algenty/flowcharting-repository/MAPPING.md

   - **range** : The difference between ‘min’ and ‘max’.
 Useful the show the range of change for a gauge.

 ### Thresholds
   Change the shape and value colors dynamically within the panel.
   The threshold field accepts 2 comma-separated values which represent 3 ranges that correspond to the three colors directly to the right.
   For example: if the thresholds are 70, 90 then the first color represents < 70, the second color represents between 70 and 90 and the third color represents > 90.

   - Colors : Select a color and opacity
   - Invert : This link toggles the threshold color order and state (OK, Warning and Error)

 ## Type
 ### Number
   Unit and Decimals: Specify unit and decimal precision for numbers.

 ### String
 #### Value/Range to text mapping
   Value/Range to text mapping allows you to translate the value of the summary stat into explicit text.
 The text will respect all styling, thresholds and customization defined for the value.
 This can be useful to translate the number of the main shape/text value into a context-specific human-readable word or message.

 ### Date
   Specify date format.
 Only available when Type is set to Date.

 ### Decimals
   Number of decimal to display, only for number type

 ## Color On
   Select when color is applied :
   - Warning/Critical : If state is OK, Shapes, arrows or text are not colored, keep orginal color.
   - Always : Objects defined in "Shape Mapping" are colored for each state.

+## Color On
+  Select when color is applied :
+  - Warning/Critical : If state is OK, Shapes, arrows or text are not colored, keep orginal color.
+  - Always : Objects defined in "Shape Mapping" are colored for each state.

+## Value On
+  Define condition when text/values is displayed.
+  - Never : Hide text
+  - When metric displayed : Show data if serie not empty.
+  - Warning/Critical : Display value instead original selected text if non OK.
+  - Critical only : Same, but only if state is critical.

+## Update text value
+  Define which part of text is replaced vy values.
+  - All content : All the text
+  - Substring : only a part on string (regex)
+      Example :
+        Original text = "Number of sessions : VALUE".
+        Change "VALUE" with this pattern "/VALUE/" and keep string before.